gwillig/Memory-Game/README.md

 * ⭐️⭐️ If the moves are between 12 and 19.
 * ⭐️ If the moves are 20 or more.

-Click for live version: http://htmlpreview.github.io/?https://github.com/gwillig/Memory-Game/blob/master/index.html The game ends once all cards have been correctly matched.
+Click for live version: http://htmlpreview.github.io/?https://github.com/gwillig/Memory-Game/blob/master/index.html &nbsp;&nbsp;
+The game ends once all cards have been correctly matched.
 The player could restart the game at any time by clicking on the restart icon.